PyChina/weekly/content/Issue/issue-360.md

 - [How to Use Grouping Sets in Django](https://pycoders.com/link/1231/web)
     + HAKI BENITA

-“How we cut a heavy admin dashboard response time in half with advanced SQL and some Django hackery.”
+"How we cut a heavy admin dashboard response time in half with advanced SQL and some Django hackery."

 ## 好物